monikase/AI_Ethics/Fairness_Implementation_Playbook/Fair_AI_Scrum_Toolkit.md

 ### 1.1 Fairness-Enhanced User Stories (SAFE Framework)

 Traditional user stories omit fairness considerations.
 The SAFE framework extends them to include explicit equity requirements.

+🔗 **Playbook Connection**
+- **Fairness Audit** → identifies which groups are impacted and where bias occurs
+- **Fairness Intervention** → defines what fairness means and how it should be achieved

 #### Template
 As a [user],